parveen-daffodil/au-interface-use/au-interface-terms.md

 ### No refunds for Product purchases.

-User agrees:
+{{party 2}} agrees:
-- to pay Provider the amounts listed by the Provider in exchange for the Products;
+- to pay {{party 1}} the amounts listed by {{party 1}} in exchange for the Products;
-- to pay Provider for the Products using the payment method specified by the User on the Services; and
+- to pay {{party 1}} for the Products using the payment method specified by the User on the Services;
-- that, to the fullest extent available under the law, refunds are not allowed.
+- {{party 1}} may decline an order for a Product at its discretion and will provide a full refund for any declined order; and
+- otherwise {{refund policy}}.

 ## Product delivery

+If you deliver products, it's good to be clear when customers become responsible, and when they get ownership.
+If you don't deliver products, feel free to delete this topic.

+### Responsibility passes on delivery, ownership passes on payment.

 User agrees that:
-- Provider may decline an order for a Product at its discretion and will provide a full refund for any declined order;
-- the Products are the responsibility of the User when they reach the delivery address; and
+- the Products are the responsibility of {{party 2}} when they reach the delivery address; and
-- that the Products remain the property of Provider until the User has paid the Provider for the Products in full.
+- that the Products remain the property of {{party 1}} until {{party 2}} has paid {{party 1}} for the Products in full.

 ## Agreement changes